 Flexible and inclusive, the centers help ensure that the College's curriculum can adapt to changing circumstances and evolving methods and fields of study.
 Through research and internship programs, fellowships and public discussions, they foster links among scholars in different fields, between the College and the world around it, and between theoretical and practical learning.

-With the opening of the newly renovated Dalton Hall in September 2006, a new Center for the Social Sciences will be established to respond to the need for stronger linkages and cooperation among the social sciences at Bryn Mawr College .
-Uniting all the social sciences under an inclusive umbrella, the Center will provide opportunities for consideration of broad substantive foci within the fundamentally comparative nature of the social science disciplines, while training different disciplinary lenses on a variety of issues.
+The Center for the Social Sciences was established to respond to the need for stronger linkages and cooperation among the social sciences at Bryn Mawr College .
+Uniting all the social sciences under an inclusive umbrella, the Center provides opportunities for consideration of broad substantive foci within the fundamentally comparative nature of the social science disciplines, while training different disciplinary lenses on a variety of issues.

 The Center for International Studies brings together scholars from various fields to define global issues and confront them in their appropriate social, scientific, cultural and linguistic contexts.
-The Center supports collaborative, cross-disciplinary research and prepares students for life and work in the highly interdependent world and global economy of the 21st century.
+The Center sponsors the minor in International Studies (see page 218) and supports collaborative, cross-disciplinary research, preparing students for life and work in the highly interdependent world and global economy of the 21st century.

 The Center for Science in Society was founded to facilitate the broad conversations, involving scientists and nonscientists as well as academics and nonacademics, that are essential to continuing explorations of the natural world and humanity's place in it.
 Through research programs, fellowships and public discussions, the Center supports innovative, interdisciplinary approaches to education in the sciences, novel intellectual and practical collaborations, and continuing inquiry into the interdependent relationships among science, technology and other aspects of human culture.